tannewt/wa-law.org/house/2021-22/README.md

 Public Hearing
 * [E2SSB 5036](/bill/2021-22/sb/5036/) - Concerning the release of incarcerated individuals from total confinement prior to the expiration of a sentence.
 (Remote testimony.)
 * [ESSB 5628](/bill/2021-22/sb/5628/) - Concerning cyber harassment, addressing concerns in the case of Rynearson v.
 Ferguson, and adding a crime of cyberstalking.
 (Remote testimony.)
 * [2SSB 5695](/bill/2021-22/sb/5695/) - Concerning a body scanner pilot program at the department of corrections.
 (Remote testimony.)
-(If measure is referred to committee.)
 * [SB 5927](/bill/2021-22/sb/5927/) - Concerning the safety and security of retail cannabis outlets.
 (Remote testimony.) **19👍** **2👎** **3❓**

 See https://app.leg.wa.gov/csi/house for information about viewing and providing public testimony at committee meetings.